MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/operating-system.md

     :::image type="content" source="../media/operating-system/azure-stack-hci-admin-password-changed.png" alt-text="The changed password confirmation prompt":::

-Now you're ready to use the Server Configuration tool (Sconfig) to perform important tasks.
-To use Sconfig, log on to the server running the Azure Stack HCI operating system.
+Now you're ready to use the Server Configuration tool (SConfig) to perform important tasks.
+To use SConfig, log on to the server running the Azure Stack HCI operating system.
 This could be locally via a keyboard and monitor, or using a remote management (headless or BMC) controller, or Remote Desktop.
-The Sconfig tool opens automatically when you log on to the server.
+The SConfig tool opens automatically when you log on to the server.

 :::image type="content" source="../media/operating-system/azure-stack-hci-sconfig-screen.png" alt-text="The Server Configuration tool interface." lightbox="../media/operating-system/azure-stack-hci-sconfig-screen.png":::

-From the Welcome to Azure Stack HCI window (Sconfig tool), you can perform the following initial configuration tasks:
+From the Welcome to Azure Stack HCI window (SConfig tool), you can perform the following initial configuration tasks:

 - Configure networking or confirm that the network was configured automatically using Dynamic Host Configuration Protocol (DHCP).
 - Rename the server if the default automatically generated server name does not suit you.